 Certified Quality Improvement Associate (CQIA)

-Quality Improvement Associate (CQIA) covers the major elements of Quality Concepts, Team Basics, Continuous Improvement Techniques and Customer-Supplier Relations.
-This is a non-credit course.
+This 36-hour non-credit Quality Improvements Associate (CQIA) course covers the major elements of Quality Concepts, Team Basics, Continuous Improvement Techniques, and Customer-Supplier Relations.
+Click here to register.

 OSHA Safety Courses

 TCC offers a number of OSHA Safety Courses for Construction and Other Industries.